dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

   - are they direct about it? or do they distract you with an overt goal, while they truly seek some other goal?

+- common equilibria include "ideals" like minima/maxima & saddle
+  points of surfaces
+  - this section should potentially be moved (to which section?)
+    - it makes a lot more sense once the ideas of sociophysical metrics is identified in the next part.
+  - how many of these minima/maxima/ideals are attained simultaneously/sequentially by individuals/groups?
+    - are similar common equilibria points targeted by some group of individuals?
+    - the exact minima/maxima of surfaces *and* motion directly towards/away from them are "less likely"
+      - *unless* you can assume intentionality

 #### Stasis of Equilibria

 - what balance of equilibria do people seek?